These are the travel products, websites and resources that we personally use and recommend to help you make travel easier and cheaper.

 True Traveller Insurance

-True Traveller is the best value travel insurance we’ve found for UK residents and we used them for eight years.
+True Traveller is the best value travel insurance we’ve found for UK and EU residents and we used them for eight years.
 They allow you to purchase insurance when you are already travelling and don’t require a return ticket.
 We found making a claim with them easy and fast.

 Luggage